Emeritus Program Information

 Funding

-The USGS routinely provides Emeriti with office space, a computer, and a telephone.
+The USGS can provide Active Emeriti, depending on availability, with office space and a computer.
 Emeritus funding may come from different sources depending upon the work being completed by the Emeritus.
 Emeriti may receive support from their Science Center or ongoing projects or, if Emeritus activities are outside the Center/project level, from Regions or Programs.
 It is possible that an Emeritus may receive funding from several sources.
-Funding and other resource needs should be evaluated on a yearly basis.
+Funding and other resource needs should be evaluated on a yearly basis by the supervisor in coordination with the Center Director.

 USGS Emeritus Profile Pages

 A USGS profile page is an excellent way to share information about your USGS career as an employee and as an Emeritus.
 In addition, information provided in the “Expertise” section can be found through use of the USGS “Search” box.
 This can be useful to management when in need of someone with a specific expertise to assist in USGS efforts.
-As soon as a prospective USGS Emeritus has an online OF301a form, and doesn’t have an existing profile page, one will be created for the Emeritus.
 More information about how to modify information in your profile page can be found on How To Become a USGS Emeritus.